jo313y/Credit_Risk_Analysis/README.md

 The Balanced Random Forest Classifier and the Easy Ensemble Classifier are both better techniques than the previous four.
 They both have a lot higher accuracies.
 The Balanced Random Forest Classifier has a relative recall to the prevous four methods, but the Easy Ensemble Classifier has a higher accuracy, precisio, and recall.

 Easy Ensemble Classifier is easily the superiour technique when comparing credit risk.
+It has the highest accuracy, highest precision, and highest recall.